Pumpkin Festival 2016 - August 1

 Tickets include all day admission to the farm, outdoor adventure play and indoor soft play, sheep and ferret racing, milking demos, tractor trailer rides, Shire horse talks and meerkat sessions.

-Tickets are available to purchase on the gate.
+Tickets are available on the gate.